onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 self vs other
 separateness, fragmentation
 one/benefitting at the expense of another

+dostoyevsky brothers karamazov - "where there is no god everything is permitted"

 We don’t need to go beyond good and evil - they’re exactly what we need We've never gone beyond good and evil - because how could we - we need them more than ever!